January 6 committee subpoenas Giuliani and 3 others – KION546

 “The four individuals we’ve subpoenaed today advanced unsupported theories about election fraud, pushed efforts to overturn the election results, or were in direct contact with the former President about attempts to stop the counting of electoral votes,” Democratic Rep. Bennie Thompson of Mississippi, who chairs the committee, said in a statement Tuesday.

+Costello also represents former White House strategist Steve Bannon, who is facing criminal contempt charges for defying a subpoena from the committee.

+Epshteyn said in a statement Tuesday he was not surprised by the committee’s subpoena but called the panel “illegitimate.”

-Also Tuesday, CNN exclusively reported that the committee has subpoenaed and obtained records of phone numbers associated with one of former President Donald Trump’s children, Eric Trump, as well as Kimberly Guilfoyle, who is engaged to Donald Trump Jr.
+Also Tuesday, CNN exclusively reported that the committee has subpoenaed and obtained records of phone numbers associated with one of Trump’s children, Eric Trump, as well as Kimberly Guilfoyle, who is engaged to Donald Trump Jr.

 After the 2020 presidential election and up until the January 6 attack on the US Capitol, Giuliani was integral to the unsuccessful legal apparatus Trump and his allies created to try and overturn election results by alleging false claims of election fraud.
 Giuliani traveled the country and worked behind the scenes to pressure state lawmakers to overturn election results.